pdfcpu/pdfcpu/README.md

 Please open an issue if you want to propose a change.

-PDF files that will increase pdflib's coverage are very much welcome.
+PDF files that will increase pdfcpu's coverage are very much welcome.

 ### Disclaimer
-Usage of pdflib assumes you know about and respect all copyrights of any PDF content you may be processing.
+Usage of pdfcpu assumes you know about and respect all copyrights of any PDF content you may be processing.
 This applies to the PDF files as such, their content and in particular all embedded resources like font files or images.

 ### License